 Johnsonville Gow Lian (Instructor): Ryan Brady

-I trained at the Levin School during my college years, eventually earning my Black Belt in November 2007.
-Not only was this an extremely fulfilling & personal accomplishment, but I was also very privileged to grade in front of Tai Sigung (Great Grandmaster) Lai, the Founder and Head of Nam Pai Chaun.
-I moved to Palmerston North in 2008 to begin my studies at University and began to train at the National Headquarters under the guidance of Sigung (Grandmaster) O’Sullivan.
+I trained at the Levin School during my secondary-school years, eventually earning a Black Belt in November 2007.
+Not only was this an extremely fulfilling accomplishment, but I was also very privileged to grade in front of Tai Sigung (Great Grandmaster) Lai, the Founder and Head of Nam Pai Chaun.
+I moved to Palmerston North in 2008 to begin my studies at University, during which I trained at the National Headquarters under the guidance of Head instructor Sifu O’Sullivan.
 Thanks to his tutelage, as well as that of my instructors in Levin, I was given the opportunity to grade to 2nd degree Black Belt in December 2012.

-Shaolin Kung Fu is a martial art over a millennia old with a vast lineage and history that has been passed on from generation to generation.
-Therefore what you receive you should also give, in order to keep the art alive and provide others with their own experience.
-It is because of this that when I was asked to begin teaching I was not only honoured but also very excited to give back to something that had given me so much.
+Shaolin Kung Fu is a martial art over a millennia old, with a vast history and lineage passing back over hundreds of generations.
+Therefore what you receive you should also give, in order to help others and keep the art alive.
+It is because of this that when I was asked to begin teaching I was not only honoured but also thrilled to give back to something that had given me so much.

 I began teaching in 2009 after opening the Foxton Kung Fu School, and would continue to teach there until 2011.
-That same year I was privileged to be asked to teach the Levin Kung Fu School, the very place my journey began, and would continue to teach there until the completion of my degree in 2013.
-The experiences and memories of teaching during these years are some of the most cherished of my life and in no small way molded me into the person I am today.
+That same year I was privileged to be asked to teach the Levin Kung Fu School (the very place my journey began!) and would continue to teach there until the completion of my studies in 2013.
+These years are some of the most cherished memories of my life, and in no small way shaped me into the person I am today.

-In 2014 I moved south to Wellington where I have since worked as a Youth Sports and Fundamentals Coach, allowing me to channel all those years of Kung Fu teaching into my day-to-day employment.
+In 2014 I moved south to Wellington where I have since worked as a Youth Sports and Coordination Coach, allowing me to channel all those years of Kung Fu teaching into my day-to-day employment.
 However there is no substitute to teaching Kung Fu, and it wasn’t long after relocating that I began teaching the Johnsonville Kung Fu School.
-Once again I was provided with an opportunity to give back to Kung Fu, while still be provided with exciting new challenges and opportunity some 10 years on from that very first class back in Levin.
+Once again I was provided with an opportunity to give back to Kung Fu, while still meeting exciting new challenges some 10 years on from that very first class back in Levin.

 Kung Fu is much more than just punching and kicking, it is a way of life.
-I owe so much to Kung Fu and all those who have provided me with guidance.
-It is now my personal mission and positional responsibility to guide a new generation down a path that afforded me with so many remarkable moments and memories.
+I owe so much to Kung Fu and all those who have provided me with support and guidance.
+It is now my personal mission and positional responsibility to guide a new generation down a path that afforded me with so much!